Post-graduation work permit

 Having a valid study permit at the time of application is one of the requirements to be eligible to work full-time after submitting your PGWP application online.

-Within 180 days after your letter of completion becomes available
+Within 180 days after your PROGRAM completion LETTER becomes available

-Your study permit becomes invalid 90 days after your Letter of Completion first becomes available, even if the expiry date on your study permit is several months later.
+Your study permit becomes invalid 90 days after your Program Completion Letter first becomes available, even if the expiry date on your study permit is several months later.

-If you don’t apply for the PGWP within 90 days of your Letter of Completion becoming available with a valid study permit, before the 90 day period is over or before your study permit expires (whichever comes first) you must:
+If you don’t apply for the PGWP within 90 days of your Program Completion Letter becoming available with a valid study permit, before the 90 day period is over or before your study permit expires (whichever comes first) you must:

-You must submit your application for the PGWP within 180 days of your Letter of Completion first becoming available, inside or outside of Canada.
-Your study permit must have been valid within the 180 day period before you apply for the work permit, which could mean your timeline to apply for the PGWP may be sooner than the 180 day period after receiving your Letter of Completion.
+You must submit your application for the PGWP within 180 days of your Program Completion Letter first becoming available, inside or outside of Canada.
+Your study permit must have been valid within the 180 day period before you apply for the work permit, which could mean your timeline to apply for the PGWP may be sooner than the 180 day period after receiving your Program Completion Letter.

 If you haven’t submitted an immigration application or you did not leave Canada before your study permit became invalid, contact International Student Advising for support.